Lab: Blind OS command injection with out-of-band interaction

 The application executes a shell command containing the user-supplied details.
 The command is executed asynchronously and has no effect on the application's response.
 It is not possible to redirect output into a location that you can access.
 However, you can trigger out-of-band interactions with an external domain.

-To solve the lab, exploit the blind OS command injection vulnerability to cause a DNS lookup to the public Burp Collaborator server (
+To solve the lab, exploit the blind OS command injection vulnerability to issue a DNS lookup to Burp Collaborator.

 - Use Burp Suite to intercept and modify the request that submits feedback.